gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

-You also need to take in consideration the underlying network topology, making sure you have redundant connectivity between Redis / Sentinel and GitLab instances, otherwhise the networks will become a single point of failure.
+You also need to take in consideration the underlying network topology, making sure you have redundant connectivity between Redis / Sentinel and GitLab instances, otherwise the networks will become a single point of failure.

 Read carefully how to configure the components below.